My name is Dave"I feel that I’m lucky that my bladder was removed before the cancer spread."

 However you say it, it’s a major thing that happens to you when “you have bladder cancer”, those first 2 – 3 days in HDU can be really stressful … but … things move really fast.
 Before you know it you are out of bed walking around the ward and learning how to look after yourself, and then you are on your way home.
 Easy to say, but you must stay positive for those family members around you.

 The driving force behind the Fight Bladder Cancer charity, their website, Facebook and Twitter accounts.
-Andrew Winterbottom has put together a team which includes active consultants / urologists.
-He also campaigns our charity on a national scale.
-You really must see the Fight Bladder Cancer Confidential Forum in action to really appreciate what each member does … Why do we do it? … Because we have been there, our battles are your battles.
+There is a great team which includes active consultants / urologists.
+They also campaign our charity on a national scale.
+You really must see the Fight Bladder Cancer Forum in action to really appreciate what each member does … Why do we do it? … Because we have been there, our battles are your battles.

 Join Facebook and ask to join the Fight Bladder Cancer support group as soon as you can, or get a relative to help you [Knowledge is Strength].
 Have a party and stay positive, that, like me, you will be cancer free … and that, my Bladder Buddies, sums it up … CANCER FREE.